GaloisInc/BESSPIN-halcyon/README.md

 ## How to Use Halcyon ##

-Halcyon requires that the Verific parser is located in the parent directory.
+Halcyon requires that the [Verific parser (on gitlab-int)](https://gitlab-int.galois.com/arane/verific) is located in the parent directory.
+If not, please change the variable `VERIFIC_ROOT` in `Makefile` or set it from the command line when running make (e.g.
-If not, please change the variable `VERIFIC_ROOT` in `Makefile` or set it from the command line when running make (e.g. `VERIFIC_ROOT=/opt/verific-dir make`).
+`VERIFIC_ROOT=/opt/verific-dir make`).

 Halcyon accepts input as module-name.signal-name (e.g. `MulDiv.io_resp_valid`).
 Halcyon also supports tab-completion on module names and ports.